OLIMEX/ESP32-GATEWAY/HARDWARE/README.md

 # ESP32-GATEWAY
-ESP32 WiFi / BLE development board with Ethernet, microSD card, GPIOs made with KiCAD.
+ESP32 WIFI / BLE development board with Ethernet, micro SD card, GPIOs made with KiCAD.

 Notice that we use the latest nightly KiCad builds.